Bachelor of Business Administration – Accounting

 All work terms are paid opportunities.
 However, there are expenses associated with participating in a Co-operative Education program.
 By starting to plan now, you can be financially prepared for your work terms.
 Expenses may include:

-- Both the Orientation to Co-operative Education course and the Co-op work terms are non-credit courses and have fees attached to them; see the 2017/18 Fee Schedule for more information
+- Both the Orientation to Co-operative Education course and the Co-op work terms are non-credit courses and have fees attached to them; see the 2018/19 Tuition and Fees Schedule for more information

 - You will be responsible for your own transportation to and from the work site, and some work terms may require the use of a vehicle